 Serverless computing is applicable to your business.
 It works in the cloud, so there is still a serverless computing provider that does its own servers.
 But for your own business, you no longer have to worry about buying expensive servers, software, or other equipment to manage your company’s data.
 There is also no need to lease additional space to hold these extra servers, nor to hire IT personnel to manage them.

 Serverless computing is managed by your cloud provider.
 Best of all, you don’t have to worry about budgeting for new technology, as that will be the responsibility of your provider.

 Generally, this service operates on a monthly or yearly subscription basis from cloud provider to business, company, corporation, etc.

 Serverless is also the perfect solution for managing extensive databases.
 These types of services are scalable and can be used for data storage or for analytics services.
 This type of service is hosted by your provider and can be accessed by companies in the cloud.

 Another advantage of many cloud-based services is that businesses and companies only have to pay for the services they need.
 But when that business grows, these services are scalable.
 Costs are kept to a minimum, as they are no requirements to purchase additional servers, software, etc.

 Cloud systems are perhaps better referred to as being elastic, rather than scalable.
 If for some reason certain services aren’t being used, you can scale back down again too.

 The future of serverless is limitless.
 Not only is it cost-effective, but it avoids downtime from having to perform system upgrades.
 Companies are charged per service, and for the amount of time and memory required to run your coding.
-Idle time is not charged, which can be a factor when you run your own servers and have plenty of downtime when upgrading.
+Idle time is not charged, which can be a factor when you run your own servers and have plenty of downtimes when upgrading.

 For your own business, you’ll still need developers, but they can run the code themselves, without having to hire a large team of infrastructure and support engineers.